Bowling Green (song)

 "Bowling Green" is a 1967 single by The Everly Brothers and was written by Terry Slater and Jacqueline Ertel, Phil Everly's wife at the time; Slater was the duo's bass player.

 Background

 The song is about Bowling Green, Kentucky, which is about an hour's drive from Central City, Ky., where Don Everly was born.
-The song features a wind ensemble, and the Everly Brothers imitate the sounds of country guitars by singing "Ching" repeatedly.
+The song features a wind ensemble, and the Everly Brothers imitate the sounds of guitars by singing "ching" repeatedly.

 This is not the traditional song "I Wish I Was In Bowling Green", also known as "Bowling Green", recorded by Cousin Emmy, the Weavers, the Kossoy Sisters and others.

 Chart performance

 The song peaked at #40 on the Billboard Hot 100 on July 8, 1967.
 It was the last time the Everly Brothers cracked the Hot 100 until 1984.
 Outside the US, "Bowling Green" reached No. 1 in Toronto, Canada for the week of June 17, 1967.